-Jessica Rodriguez, Director of the NH Alliance for College and Career Readiness, joined a group of fifteen students from Belmont High School to see first-hand what a day on an industry tour looks like and to hear from students about their experience learning about the Hospitality Industry.
+Jessica Rodriguez, the former Director of the NH Alliance for College and Career Readiness, joined a group of fifteen students from Belmont High School to see first-hand what a day on an industry tour looks like and to hear from students about their experience learning about the Hospitality Industry.
 Together with their ELO Coordinator, Amy Burke, students visited four local businesses in the Laconia and Lakes Region.
 We visited Lake Opechee Inn and Spa, O Steaks & Seafood, Patrick’s Pub & Eatery, and the Bank of NH Pavilion.

 “This is our second year participating in Hospitality Month and we love it.
 Being able to connect with local businesses in such a tangible way– seeing the kitchen prep area, touring hotels, and hearing from real employees– is transformative for students.
 It makes the classroom learning real and relevant.
 We are thrilled to be here again”. – Amy Burke, ELO Coordinator

 At Belmont High School, every 11th grader takes a College and Career Readiness Course where they learn to write resumes and cover letters, and how to apply for internships.
 Hospitality Month is one way to complement this by giving them an opportunity to begin to practice their work skills.

 First stop: “Everywhere you go, Hospitality is there”